-Join Maxim Jago for an in-depth discussion in this video Slideshows, part of Up and Running with Encore CS5.
+Join Maxim Jago for an in-depth discussion in this video Slideshows, part of Learning Encore CS5.

 Slide shows are a great way for you to add a little bit of extra detail and interest to a DVD with very, very little work.
 Very often if your working on a production of course you might have an onset photographer and they'll produce a hole series of stills for you and you don't really have any use for them.
 But with Encore, you can incorporate them automatically into a slideshow.
 Now this is really easy to do.
 I've got a series of images here that I've imported, and I'm going to shift select to get the whole list of them.
 Then I'm going to click on the new item button here and I'm going to choose Slideshow.

 Now a slideshow is an item like any other that exists inside of your project, and you can see here, there it is, it's been named after the first item, so I'm just going to click on the name here and rename this to Slideshow, just to make it easier to find in my project.
 And I'll perhaps pull it out, so that it sits in my project more generally.
 Let's put it in with the other items there.
 So I've got my various different timelines, and I've got my slideshow.
 And I don't really need this stills photo anymore, because all of the items I just put into the slideshow, have all popped up inside this slideshow panel.

 Now, the slideshow panel has appeared automatically, because I created the slideshow.
 But if you ever want to go looking for it, you can go to the window menu, and you'll find it just here.
 The tick's next to it because it's displayed right now.
 So what have we got for controls inside this panel?
 I've got the images themselves, which will now be described as slides.
 And you'll notice that these are numbered.
 I can click and drag these into different positions.
 So, I might decide I'll have these black and white shots, near the beginning.